⚠️ CAUTION — Bombay Duck (Dried Fish)

 ✅ Reality: Reality: 'natural' says nothing about canine safety.
 Grapes, onion, garlic and neem are all natural and all dangerous to dogs.

-"With bombay duck (dried fish), I tell families to judge it against their individual dog, not a generic rule.
+"With bombay duck (dried fish), judge it against your individual dog rather than a generic rule.
 Set aside a plain portion before the masala goes in, keep it to the sizes in this guide, and watch how that particular dog handles it."

 Sources & References